ritiek/ritiek.github.io/_posts/2023-12-26-homelabbing-on-a-raspberry-pi.md

-I set aside 16 GB swap space on my SSD and freezes went away, but soon I learned about zram (a Linux kernel module for compressing data before storing it on RAM) and I decided to set it up to reduce SSD wear as well as coming across convincing-enough claims about it improving read/write speeds (despite the de/compression CPU overhead).
+I set aside 16 GB swap space on my SSD and freezes went away, but soon I learned about zram (a Linux kernel module for compressing data before storing it on RAM) and I decided to set it up to reduce SSD wear as well as coming across convincing-enough claims about it having better read/write speeds when compared to swapping on SSD (despite the de/compression CPU overhead).

 #### ZRAM